Housing Benefit and Council Tax Reduction

 If you believe you are eligible for Universal Credit please apply for Universal Credit.

-Please note if you make an application for Universal Credit you will be asked if you also require help towards paying your Council Tax.
-If you say yes, there is no requirement for you to complete a separate Highland Council - Council Tax Reduction application form.
+Please note if you make an application for Universal Credit you will be asked if you also require help towards paying your Council Tax in the form of Council Tax Reduction.
+If you say yes, the DWP will forward your details to the Council and there is no requirement for you to complete a separate Highland Council - Council Tax Reduction application form.
+The Council will then process your claim.

 If you are not eligible for Universal Credit you may be eligible for Housing Benefit.
 For eligibility criteria and application please use our Apply Once online application form.